-Our school motto is Learn, Respect, Achieve and these three words sum our aims and the values that permeate the life of our school.
+Our new school motto is 'Achieving Excellence Together' and these words sum our aims and the values that permeate the life of our school.
 The curriculum at Moss Park Primary School is designed to deliver our school aims, which are to:

 - Provide a welcoming, safe and stimulating learning environment